 These features barely scratch the surface of the various features which contribute to crafting your perfect shot.
 Regardless, it is important to know what kind of photographer you are to sort through what you need and what is unnecessary.

 This is a broad category, but the primary point I’d like to stress is the video capabilities of a camera.
 Even if you do not have plans to be a vlogger, I’d still encourage every blogger to at least have a camera capable of recording video and to use that camera.
-We are not vloggers, but shooting video is still a core component of what we do.

 A lot of people believe they need 4k video recording capabilities.
 To this day, 4K is not a necessity for cameras and the simple fact is most laptops used by travelers are incapable of editing 4K video footage.
 To further this point if your video is destined for a digital world very few people are digesting the content on a large 4k TV and most computers do not have 4k screens.
 Those that can edit 4k are still faced with the creation of video proxies and understanding the intricacies of editing, just another task to learn.